ansible/ansible/docs/docsite/rst/windows_usage.rst

         name: HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{23170F69-40C1-2702-1701-000001000000}
       register: 7zip_installed

-    - name: ensure 7-Zip is installed using win_command
+    - name: ensure 7-Zip is installed via win_command
       win_command: C:\Windows\System32\msiexec.exe /i C:\temp\7z.msi /qn /norestart
       when: 7zip_installed.exists == False

-    - name: ensure 7-Zip is uninstalled using win_command
+    - name: ensure 7-Zip is uninstalled via win_command
       win_command: C:\Windows\System32\msiexec.exe /x {23170F69-40C1-2702-1701-000001000000} /qn /norestart
       when: 7zip_installed.exists == True

-Some progam installers like Microsoft Office or SQL Server require credential delegation or access to components restricted by WinRM.
+Some installers like Microsoft Office or SQL Server require credential delegation or access to components restricted by WinRM.
 The best method to bypass these issues is to use ``become`` with the task.
-With ``become``, Ansible will run the module as it would when running it locally.
+With ``become``, Ansible will run the installer as if it were run interactively on the host.

 ..
 Note:: Many installers do not properly pass back error information over WinRM.
 In these cases, if the install has been verified to work locally the recommended method is to use become.

 ..
-Note:: Some installers restart the WinRM service or cause it to become temporarily unavailable, making Ansible assume the system is unreachable.
+Note:: Some installers restart the WinRM or HTTP services, or cause them to become temporarily unavailable, making Ansible assume the system is unreachable.

 Installing Updates
 ------------------
 The ``win_updates`` and ``win_hotfix`` modules can be used to install updates or hotfixes on a host.
-The module ``win_updates`` is used to install multiple updates per a category, while ``win_hotfix`` can be used to install a single update or hotfix file that has been downloaded locally.
+The module ``win_updates`` is used to install multiple updates by category, while ``win_hotfix`` can be used to install a single update or hotfix file that has been downloaded locally.

 ..
 Note:: The ``win_hotfix`` module has a requirement that the DISM PowerShell cmdlets are